 It is our responsibility to ensure that rented homes are safe by providing an annual gas safety certificate called a LGSR (Landlord Gas Safety Record).

 We will make an appointment for you each year and send you a notification by post.
 It is important that you keep this appointment or contact us to rearrange to a date that is more suitable for you.
-You can do this by emailing firstname.lastname@example.org or using the enquiry centre on the right of this page.
+You can do this by emailing firstname.lastname@example.org.

-In order to comply with the Gas Safety Regulations 1998, if we are unable to gain access to your property repeatedly, we may take legal action against you in order to carry out the service and provide a valid gas safety certificate.
+In order to comply with the Gas Safety Regulations, if we are unable to gain access to your property repeatedly, we may take legal action against you in order to carry out the service and provide a valid gas safety certificate.
 Please help us to avoid this by working with us to find a suitable time for us to carry out these essential works.

 If you can smell gas:

 - Turn off the gas supply.
 The main gas on/off lever can be found next to your gas meter

 - Open windows and doors.
 This will allow any gas which as built up in your home to disperse

 - Do not turn on/off lights/sockets or light any matches.
 Switching lights on, etc, can often generate sparks which could be enough to ignite any escaped gas in the air

 - Ring the gas emergency hot line on 0800 111 999.

 Carbon monoxide (CO) is a highly poisonous substance produced by the incomplete burning of gas and Liquid Petroleum Gas (LPG).